 Unlike Medicare Advantage plans, when you keep your Original Medicare benefits you are not restricted to using a healthcare provider network.
 That means you can use any doctor or specialist you want, so long as they are contracted with Medicare.
 As more than 900,000 healthcare providers are contracted with Medicare, you have a lot of options.

-Both Medicare Advantage and Original Medicare have shared costs.
+Both Medicare Advantage and Original Medicare have An amount patients pay for their share of the cost of medical service or supply, like a doctor’s visit, hospital inpatient visit, or prescription drug.....
 These come in the form of A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., and Coinsurance is a percentage of the total you are required to pay for a medical service. ....
 The big difference is that Medicare Advantage plan shared costs are capped at a maximum of $6,700 per year, whereas Original Medicare has no out-of-pocket limit.
 With Original Medicare, you pay about 20% and the government pays 80%.
 This is where Medigap comes.
 A Medigap plan helps pay your costs in the 20% gap.

 Medigap plan premiums are based on where you live, your age, gender, and the amount of coverage you want.
 The King of the Hill of Medigap plans is Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
 This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services.....
 This plan covers all of the gaps in traditional Medicare, including:

 - Medicare Part A Coinsurance & Hospital Costs